 The recommended oil grade for use in the Prius is 5W-30.
 Most owners prefer synthetic and swear by it as an MPG enhancer over conventional "dino" motor oil.
 There is no one particular brand of oil or filter that is preferred for use in the Prius.
 If you're like me, you'll buy whatever is on special for X amount of quarts plus the free filter.

-- One filter specified for fitting the Prius (if you're not sure which part number will fit or your auto parts store doesn't have the filter fitting guidebook handy in the oil filter section, just ask an employee).
+- Filter specified for fitting the Prius (If you're not sure which part number will fit or your auto parts store doesn't have the filter fitting guidebook handy in the oil filter section, just ask an employee.)

 - 14 mm socket wrench

 - Oil catch pan (an old Tupperware or Rubbermaid food storage container works)

 - A ramp, lift, or jacks, along with something to block the tires to prevent rolling (wood will suffice)

 If you want to get fancy, you can buy replacement drain plugs with new gaskets if you prefer, and some owners do.
 You can get away with reusing them a few times, but they aren't very expensive from either your dealer or auto parts store.